-SUMMARY: This document grants in full the Nissan North America, Inc.'s, (Nissan) petition for an exemption of the NV200 Taxi vehicle line in accordance with 49 CFR part 543, Exemption from Vehicle Theft Prevention Standard.
-This petition is granted because the agency has determined that the antitheft device to be placed on the line as standard equipment is likely to be as effective in reducing and deterring motor vehicle theft as compliance with the partsmarking requirements of 49 CFR part 541, Federal Motor Vehicle Theft Prevention Standard (Theft Prevention Standard).
-Nissan also requested confidential treatment of specific information in its petition.
-The agency will address Nissan's request for confidential treatment by separate letter.
-DATES: The exemption granted by this notice is effective beginning with the 2015 model year (MY).
+SUMMARY: This document grants in full the Nissan North America, Inc.'s, (Nissan) petition for exemption of the (confidential) vehicle line in accordance with the Exemption from the Theft Prevention Standard.
+This petition is granted because the agency has determined that the antitheft device to be placed on the line as standard equipment is likely to be as effective in reducing and deterring motor vehicle theft as compliance with the partsmarking requirements of the Federal Motor Vehicle Theft Prevention Standard (Theft Prevention Standard).
+Nissan also requested confidential treatment for specific information in its petition.
+While official notification granting or denying its request for confidential treatment will be addressed by separate letter, no confidential information provided for purposes of this document has been disclosed.
+DATES: The exemption granted by this notice is effective beginning with the

+2018 model year (MY).

-FOR FURTHER INFORMATION CONTACT: Ms. Deborah Mazyck, Office of International Policy, Fuel Economy and Consumer Programs, NHTSA, W43-443, 1200 New Jersey Avenue SE., Washington, DC 20590.
-Ms. Mazyck's phone number is (202) 366-4139.
+FOR FURTHER INFORMATION CONTACT: Ms. Carlita Ballard, Office of International Policy, Fuel Economy and Consumer Programs, National Highway Traffic Safety Administration, 1200 New Jersey Avenue SE., West Building, Room W43-439, Washington, DC 20590.
+Ms. Ballard's telephone phone number is (202) 366-5222.
 Her fax number is (202) 493-2990.

-SUPPLEMENTARY INFORMATION: In a petition dated May 30, 2014, Nissan requested an exemption from the partsmarking requirements of the Theft Prevention Standard for the Nissan NV200 Taxi vehicle line beginning with MY 2015.
-The petition requested an exemption from parts-marking pursuant to 49 CFR part 543, Exemption from Vehicle Theft Prevention Standard, based on the installation of an antitheft device as standard equipment for the entire vehicle line.
+SUPPLEMENTARY INFORMATION: In a petition dated March 31, 2017, Nissan requested an exemption from the partsmarking requirements of the Theft Prevention Standard for the (confidential) vehicle line beginning with MY 2018.
+The petition requested an exemption from parts-marking pursuant to 49 CFR part 543, Exemption from Vehicle Theft Prevention Standard. based on the installation of an antitheft device as standard equipment for the entire vehicle line.

 Under 49 CFR part 543.5(a), a manufacturer may petition NHTSA to grant an exemption for one vehicle line per model year.
-In its petition, Nissan provided a detailed description and diagram of the identity, design, and location of the components of the antitheft device for the NV200 Taxi vehicle line.
-Nissan stated that the MY 2015 NV200 Taxi vehicle line will be equipped with a passive, transponder based, electronic engine immobilizer antitheft device as standard equipment.
-Key components of its antitheft device will include a body control module (BCM), engine control module (ECM), security indicator light, immobilizer antenna, and a specially-designed key with a microchip.
-Nissan will not provide any visible or audible indication of unauthorized vehicle entry on the NV200 Taxi vehicle line.
+In its petition, Nissan provided a detailed description and diagram of the identity, design, and location of the components of the antitheft device for the (confidential) vehicle line.
+Nissan stated that the MY 2018 (confidential) vehicle line will be installed with a passive, electronic engine immobilizer antitheft device as standard equipment.
+Key components of the antitheft device will include an engine immobilizer, engine control module (ECM), security indicator light, immobilizer antenna, Key FOB, and a specially-designed key with a microchip.
+Nissan will not provide any visible or audible indication of unauthorized vehicle entry on the (confidential) vehicle line.

 Nissan's submission is considered a complete petition as required by 49 CFR 543.7, in that it meets the general requirements contained in § 543.5 and the specific content requirements of § 543.6.